 Daily Bible Study Tips

 Brief, content-oriented tips help you read and understand the Bible.
-Drawn from an on-going daily study at St. John’s UMC in Albuquerque, the study tips range from serious Greek and Hebrew word studies to whimsical comments about life as a Christian.
+The study tips range from serious Greek and Hebrew word studies to whimsical comments about life as a Christian.
 Join participants around the world as we read the Bible together.

 Miscellaneous Comments arranged in Biblical Order